pol51/PJSIP-CMake/README.txt

    $ ./configure
    $ make dep && make clean && make

+   You might also need to install some packages like pkg-config, libasound2-dev,
+          build-essentials, cmake, libasound2-dev, linux-libc-dev

    Building Win32 Target with Microsoft Visual Studio
           Generally we can just do these steps: